-VRAs require specific training and are typically conducted by psychologists, clinical counselors, social workers, case managers, law enforcement officers, and student conduct officers.
-A VRA authorized by the Title IX Coordinator should occur in collaboration with the CARE Team.
+VRAs require specific training and are typically conducted by a multi-disciplinary team made up of Dean of Student team members.
 Where a VRA is required by the Title IX Coordinator, a Respondent refusing to cooperate may result in a charge of failure to comply within the appropriate student or employee conduct process.